 Develop lifelong music skills.
 Start with a free account now.

 What’s the best way to help a child learn to audiate?
 The answer is singing.

 Singing doesn’t rely on any outward physical motion like pressing a piano key.
 It all happens inside the body.
-This means that, more than for any other instrument, keeping the voice on pitch requires you to audiate.
-This is why I always ask my beginner students to sing the song they are learning before they ever try playing it on the piano.
+This means that keeping the voice on pitch requires you to audiate.
+This is why I always ask my beginner students to sing the song they are learning before they try playing it on the piano.

 Imagine a beginning piano student who is introduced to a new song at piano lessons, one that they have never heard before.
 The teacher helps the student get started with the song, maybe playing through it together once or twice.
 Once at home, the student opens their music again, and can’t remember the way the song sounds at all.
 So they start picking their way through, with shaky rhythms and missed notes, and no other way to learn what the song is actually supposed to sound like.
 When they show up for the lesson next week, they still don’t have a solid sense of the song in their head, or worst of all, they have their mistakes memorized.
 Those mistakes now sound correct to them, and it will be very difficult to unlearn them.

 It is true that we want children to learn to sight read, but the fact is, beginning piano students are often able to learn to play songs that are much more advanced and interesting than songs they are able to sight read fluently.
 Why make them wait?
 Do you make a baby wait to say the word “Mama” until it can read the word “Mama?”
-No, speaking comes first, and then reading is learned later as a separate skill using simpler words than the child is currently capable of speaking.
+No!
+Speaking comes first, and then reading is learned later as a separate skill.
 Learning music can naturally proceed in the same way.